ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.en.md

   <li>In pure on-prem environments, you can only use on-prem groups.
 The license group is then '<code>&lt;On-prem Active Directory DNS domain name&gt;, &lt;SID of the license group&gt;, &lt;NumberOfLicenses&gt;</code>'.<br>When moving to a hybrid environment, you do not need to adapt the configuration as long as you synchronize your on-prem groups to Entra ID.</li>
 </ul>

-<p>When a Benefactor Circle exclusive feature is about to be used, the license is checked as follows:</p>
+<p>When a <span style="font-weight: bold; background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle</span> exclusive feature is about to be used, the license is checked as follows:</p>
 <ol>
   <li>Determine which license group to use.
     <ol>